-Because the Executive Doctorate in Business proceeds in a cohort format, the program lasts 3 years.
-If you do not complete and defend your dissertation in 3 years we do allow you two more years (approximately 5-years total) to finish.
-This will require additional tuition (as of 2018, $5,900/semester) for each semester until you complete the dissertation.
-If by that time you are unable to complete the dissertation you will leave the Program All-But-Dissertation (ABD).
+Because the Doctor of Business Administration proceeds in a cohort format, the program lasts 3 years.
+Students who do not complete and defend their dissertation within 3 years are allowed 2 more years (approximately 5 years total) to finish.
+This would require additional tuition (as of 2019, $6,250 per semester for in-state students and $6,527 for out-of-state students) for each semester until dissertation completion.
+Students who have not completed their dissertation by that time will leave the program All-But-Dissertation (ABD).

-No. The Executive Doctorate in Business is designed in a cohort format with set residency dates.
+No. The Doctor of Business Administration is designed in a cohort format with set residency dates.

 Each student is required to attend each of the four three-day residencies each semester.
 One residency occurs per month.

 Yes.
 Each student must attend all residencies.
 We are very strict on this requirement.
 We project these dates 3 years into the future (see link below) and ask all students to put them on their calendars when they are accepted into the Program.
 Only illness or personal emergencies are considered valid reasons for missing a residency.